tartopum/atelier/docs/deploy.md

     * On your machine (not on the RPi): `make download`
     * On your machine (not on the RPi): `make install`
 6. Reboot the RPi to start the web server: `make reboot`
+7. Open `http://<rpi-ip>:5000/debug` and observe the CPU usage.
+If it's low, you can [reduce the frequency](http://with-raspberrypi.blogspot.com/2014/03/cpu-frequency.html).

 ### Controllino